-Our most recent newsletter featuring the latest news about the Lindau Nobel Laureate Meetings is now available online.
+Our current newsletter featuring the latest news about the Lindau Nobel Laureate Meetings is available online.

 The young scientists for the Master Classes and the Poster Session at the 69th Lindau Nobel Laureate Meeting have been selected.
 Out of 135 applications, the Nobel Laureates Albert Fert, Carl E. Wieman, Serge Haroche & David J. Wineland and Brian P. Schmidt have selected 14 young scientists who will have a chance to present their work during one of four Master Classes.

 Based on 300 applications, 30 young scientists have been selected to present their work at the Poster Flashes and Poster Session – and to enter the poster contest.
 For the first time, a number of further qualified young scientists will have the chance to show their posters in a digital format during the meeting week.
 Like last year, the applications were pre-evaluated by Lindau Alumni peer reviewers.

 A new Nobel Lab 360° is ready to be explored.
 In this virtual tour, 2014 Nobel Laureates in Physiology or Medicine May-Britt and Edvard Moser invite us to their laboratory at the Kavli Institute for Systems Neuroscience where they investigate how the brain creates time and location.
 Learn more about their research and get to know their students as well as Ra(t)vissant-the-Rat.